Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Analysis of the company’s bankruptcy risk

-Stanley Black & Decker’s Altman Z-Score places it in the distress zone, signaling a high risk of bankruptcy and financial distress:
+The Altman Z-Score places the company in the distress zone, indicating a high risk of financial distress and potential bankruptcy:

 altman z score analysis